Tom-Draper/Connectivity-Checker/README.md

 - Frontend built with Svelte
 - Backend server built with Go
 - MongoDB database
-- A Go program to measure response times and update the database scheduled as a AWS cron job
+- A Go program to measure response times and update the database, scheduled as a AWS cron job

 UI of frontend heavily inspired by Better Uptime's status page.